BashfulBandit/docker-traefik/README.md

 # docker-traefik

-This repository is a demonstration on how to setup Traefik as just a basic container service or in Docker Swarm Mode.
+This repository is a demonstration on how to setup Traefik as just a basic container service or in Docker Swarm Mode to automate HTTPS via Let's Encrypt.
 There are a number of other configurations you can do with this, but I tried to keep this simple.
 For other configuration options, take a look at [Traefik's Documentation](https://docs.traefik.io/).

 ## What is Traefik?